watir/watirbook/installation/ubuntu-11-04.md

     More info at http://code.google.com/p/selenium/wiki/OperaDriver.
     (...)

 Error message similar to the one when we first tried to open Chrome.
 The solution is similar too.
 We have to download a file, put it somewhere and point a variable to it.
 Do not worry, it sounds more complicated than it really is.
 Fortunately again, the error message says it all.
-Go to http://code.google.com/p/selenium/downloads/list and download `selenium-server-standalone-2.2.0.jar`.
+Go to *http://code.google.com/p/selenium/downloads/list* and download `selenium-server-standalone-2.2.0.jar` (or newer version, the description should be *Use this if you want to use the Selenium RC or Remote WebDriver or use Grid 2 without needing any additional dependencies*).
 Since I have put `chromedriver` file in `/home/zeljko/bin`, I will put this file there too.

 The last step is setting SELENIUM_SERVER_JAR environmental variable.
 If you just got lost, I have step by step guide how to do it.
 Open Nautilus and go to your home folder: *Places > Home Folder*.
 You want to edit `.bashrc` file, but by default files that have names starting with dot are not displayed.
 To see the file go to *View > Show Hidden Files*.
 Doubleclick `.bashrc` file (it will open the file in gedit editor).
 Add this line to the file:

      export SELENIUM_SERVER_JAR=~/bin/selenium-server-standalone-2.2.0.jar

 Save the file and close all Terminal windows.
-Open terminal again.
+Open Terminal again.
 To check if the variable is set, try `printenv | grep SELENIUM`:

     $ printenv | grep SELENIUM
     SELENIUM_SERVER_JAR=/home/zeljko/bin/selenium-server-standalone-2.2.0.jar